Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 Besides the widely appreciated leather bands of Movado watches, you’ll also come across stainless steel, mesh, and silicone straps to cater to various preferences.

-The Museum watch is a spot-on timepiece to be worn with smart shirts and suits because it can be swiftly hidden and uncovered due to its 5-6mm case thickness.
+The Museum watch is a spot-on timepiece to be worn with smart shirts and suits because of its ultra-thin case profile that can be swiftly hidden and uncovered due to its 6-9mm case thickness.

 Besides the minimalist style, the Bold line comprises chronograph faces and standard analog dials, with even some sports pieces among the line-up.